Maged152/ThreadPool/README.md

 - **No external dependencies**: Pure C++ implementation with no external dependencies.

 ## Headers
+You can access the three classes using the namespace `qlm`.

 - **`timer.hpp`**: Utility for measuring execution time.
 - **`thread_pool.hpp`**: Core thread pool implementation.